-Procurement of electronic and information technology (E&IT) is a priority of the CSU Accessible Technology Initiative.
+Procurement of Information and Communication Technology (ICT) is a priority of the CSU Accessible Technology Initiative.

-To comply with federal and state law and CSU policy, Cal Poly must apply the established Section 508 accessibility standards to E&IT products and services that it buys, creates, uses and maintains.
+To comply with federal and state law and CSU policy, Cal Poly must apply the established Information and Communication (ICT) standards to Information and Communication Technology (ICT) products and services that it buys, creates, uses and maintains.
 It is the University's responsibility to obtain the most accessible product or service available that meets the business and functional requirements.
 Obtaining an accessible product at the outset is generally less expensive and performs equally or better than an inaccessible one.

-The following categories of products and services are covered by Section 508:
+The following categories of products and services are covered:

 - Software applications and operating systems, e.g., licenses, subscriptions